Vraier/planDD/README.md

 ```
 For more information, check their README files.

-To compile planDD create and move to planDD/build and run
+To compile planDD create and move to the planDD/build directory and run
 ```
 cmake ..
 make